 Follow this guide to prepare the perfect French press.

-What You Need to Brew a French Press
+What You Need to Brew Coffee with a French Press

 - French press